isomerpages/moe-manjusrisec/_spotlight/Visit of Educators from Macau.md

 description: ""
 ---
 <p>On 18 October 2024, school leaders from The Chinese Educators’ Association
-of Macau paid a visit Manjusri Secondary.&nbsp; A total of 28 educators from Macau were in the delegation.
+of Macau paid a visit to Manjusri Secondary.&nbsp; A total of 28 educators from Macau were in the delegation.
 They had come to Singapore to learn about local schools’ different curriculum approaches.&nbsp;&nbsp; At Manjusri, they were briefed about the school’s history, our AIM Teaching &amp; Learning